-Westward Look Wyndham Grand Resort & Spa grew from an elegant hacienda-style family home built less than six months after Arizona became a state in 1912.
+Westward Look Wyndham Grand Resort & Spa, a historic hotel in Tucson, grew from an elegant hacienda-style family home built less than six months after Arizona became a state in 1912.
 Tucson’s population was a mere 13,000 residents when William Watson and his wife, Maria, bought 172 acres of homestead land that was considered desolate and isolated and a long ride on a bumpy dirt road, far from the emerging city in the valley below.
 Yet, the Watsons set about building their dream home.
 They sought the services of well-known Tucson architect Merritt Starkweather.
 The Watsons envisioned a traditional adobe home, so popular in the American Southwest in the early 1900s.
 Under Starkweather’s guidance, their romantic dream was realized.
 An elegant adobe-style home was built, complete with artist’s loft, spacious living quarters, Spanish-style courtyard and glorious views of the lush Sonoran Desert and the Santa Catalina Mountains.
 So convincing was Starkweather in his design and construction of this authentic “adobe” home that it was decades before anyone realized that the walls are not really adobe, but cleverly disguised concrete and steel, finished with adobe.

 Today, the Watsons’ inviting living room is the cozy heart of the resort.
 It’s named the Vigas Room because of the exposed log beams, which were brought from nearby Mount Lemmon.
 When used in this Southwestern style, the beams are called vigas.
 This inviting room also features the original stone hearth, fireplace, wrought-iron chandeliers and hardwood floor, which is most likely mahogany, brought to Tucson by train.
 The native ocotillo branches that intricately cover the ceiling provide natural insulation and have been there since the house was built.
 Another section of the historic Watson home now houses our Southwestern Gift Shop, which was once a guest suite and features the original wood floor, built-in bookcases and beehive fireplace.
 In the 1920s, tourism began to be an important part of the Tucson economy.
 The owners added 15 cottages around the original home and welcomed guests to enjoy the ranch experience.
 It is not known what the Watsons called their guest ranch then.